swiftlang/swift-evolution/proposals/testing/0019-include-tags-bugs-and-timeline-in-event-stream.md

 - **`timeLimitInSeconds` vs `timeLimit`**: We chose the shorter `timeLimit` name for consistency with Swift Testing's existing API, with the time unit documented in the schema specification.
-The naming convention was discussed with the Testing Workgroup and it was decided that a seperate proposal should be made on how to represent the time units in the name/value.
+The naming convention was discussed with the Testing Workgroup and it was decided that a separate proposal should be made on how to represent the time units in the name/value.
 - **Additional Metadata**: Other test traits could be exposed as the ecosystem evolves